PAIR-code/interpretability/text-dream/README.md

-    "shift_start": number: id of the first token activation to be changed, "shift_end": number: id of the last token activation to be changed, "magnitude": number: how much the target activation is to be changed, "tokens": string array: the target tokens to be resembled, "target": string: what token the changed activation should optimally be, },
+    "shift_start": number: id of the first token activation to be changed, "shift_end": number: id of the last token activation to be changed, "magnitude": number: how much the target activation is to be changed, "tokens": string array: the target tokens to be reconstructed, "target": string: what token the changed activation should optimally be, },
   "results": {